With just a few simple supplies, you can whip up one Book Page Ornament, or a whole set!

 Bitten by the Christmas Bug

-I shared this Christmas ornament at Positively Splendid a couple weeks ago, but in case any of you missed it, I wanted to share it here as well.
+I shared this book page Christmas ornament at Positively Splendid a couple weeks ago, but in case any of you missed it, I wanted to share it here as well.
 I think it would also make a darling embellishment on a gift.
 Or if you wanted to, you could make it much larger and use it like a wreath.
 You choose. 🙂

 1-Take a small stack of book pages (I used three), and cut them into 1/2″ strips.
 This is much easier if you have a paper cutter.